How to Write a Pitch Deck as Advised by VCs (2024)

 • Complex infomation: Including data visualizations such as charts, graphs, or infographics are the best way to make complex information look simple.

-Here's an example of a traction slide:
+Here's an example of a traction slide by Uber:

 traction slide example